HIP-1195: Hiero hooks and an application to allowances

 ,

-) as following children of the triggering transaction, in the order of each
+) as following synthetic children of the triggering transaction, in the order of each executed

-When an EVM hook is installed, its representation in ContractService
+When an EVM hook is created, its representation in ContractService

 /**

-* The representation of a lambda in state, including the previous and next indexes of its owner's lambda list.
+* The representation of an EVM hook in state, including any previous and next hook ids in its owner's list.

 */